John Stough Bobbs

-John Stough Bobbs (1809–1870) was an American surgeon, physician, politician, and educator.
+John Stough Bobbs (1809–1870) was an American surgeon, medical doctor, politician, and educator.
 He was a medical pioneer, and in 1867 he performed the first successful cholecystotomy for the removal of gallstones.
 Bobbs was the founder of Indiana Medical College in 1869.

 Early life and education

 John Stough Bobbs was born on December 28, 1809, in Greenvillage, Pennsylvania, United States.

 He studied medicine under Dr. Martin Luther of Harrisburg, Pennsylvania; and graduated with a M.D. in 1836 from Jefferson Medical College (now Thomas Jefferson University) in Philadelphia.
 Although some records dispute his medical degree.

 Career

 Bobbs helped establish the Indiana Hospital for the Insane (1848; later known as Central State Hospital), where he served as a commissioner; he founded the Indianapolis Medical Society (1848); and helped with the founding of the Indiana State Medical Society (1849).

 From 1848 until 1852, Bobbs worked at Indiana Central Medical College, in various roles including as Dean.
 He was elected in 1856 an Indiana state senator, representing Marion County.
 During the American Civil War, Bobbs served in the Union Army as a medical inspector and as a commissioned surgeon.
 In 1860, Bobbs was delegate to Republican National Convention from Indiana.